LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep/ASA.rst

 Adjoint Sensitivity Analysis
 ============================

-The previous sections discuss using ARKStep for the intergation of forward ODE models.
+The previous sections discuss using ARKStep for the integration of forward ODE models.
 This section discusses how to use ARKStep for adjoint sensitivity analysis as introduced in :numref:`ARKODE.Mathematics.ASA`.
 To use ARKStep for ASA, users simply setup the forward integration as usual (following :numref:`ARKODE.Usage.Skeleton`) with one exception: